How to Handle Impound Account Shortages

 If a loan is completely amortized at a fixed rate of interest, the principal and interest payment will never increase or increase.
 However, taxes do increase (they rarely fall).
 Insurance premiums are increased based on complex formulas from insurance companies.
 But insurance policy coverages sometimes go up as well because it costs more every year to rebuild a home in the event of a disaster.

 Sometimes lenders do not compute the initial funding correctly and will notice that if they continue to collect the same initial sum from the borrower, there will not be enough money in the account to pay the bills when the bills become due.

-How Can You Fund a Shortage in an Impound Account?
+How You Can Fund a Shortage in an Impound Account

 Generally, you have several options.

 If you pay the difference in cash, you will continue to pay lump sums into your impound account for the life of your loan because the lender will need that money, whether it's paid monthly or all at once, to pay taxes and insurance.
 Given the value of time and money, it is better to pay the increased payment because your out-of-pocket costs are then spread over a number of months, reducing the cost of money.
 Remember, a dollar today is worth more than a dollar six months from now.